Easter Greetings from Bagshot.

 I am not sure where we have got to with regard to the Library.
 You may recall that as an alternative to closing it the County Council decided that it would transfer to a volunteer-run facility, and training of the volunteers had started.
 Then, as I understand it, someone sought a High Court injunction to stop them.
 It is unclear to me what their motive was, for it seems to me that if the Council were to be told that they cannot have volunteers run a library then they would likely turn round and say "OK, back to 'plan A' - we'll close it."

-- an umbrella organisation formed to try to prevent the removal of staff
+organisation formed to try to prevent the removal of staff from the

-from the libraries, on the basis that this would in the long run make them
+libraries, on the basis that this would in the long run make them less

-less useful, lose support and potentially become more likely to close in
+useful, lose support and potentially become more likely to close in the

-in active members.
-We are one of only 7 of Surrey's 52 libraries to have
+increase in active members.
+We are one of only 7 of Surrey's 52

-increased membership in this period.
-If the staff were retained, volunteers
+libraries to have increased membership in this period.
+If the staff

 The weather is always a good talking point for the English.
 And this year has already given us a lot to talk about.
 For a start it has been a very dry winter such that the water companies have already announced a hose pipe ban - even before summer is here.
 The start of the year was also exceptionally warm and this caused a measure of chaos with nature with some birds nesting and flowers coming out far too early.
 Then snow in February.
 Following a very warm spell late March I am told the forecast for Easter is more snow!